copev313/The-Weekly-Challenge/README.md

 # The-Weekly-Challenge

- A collection of solution attempts at the [The Weekly Challenge](https://theweeklychallenge.org/).
+ A collection of solution attempts at [The Weekly Challenge](https://theweeklychallenge.org/).

 ## Tests